 Final Fantasy key statistics

-The Final Fantasy series is massive and has been a huge influence on the gaming industry and pop culture in general, so this first section is going to take a look at some of the most relevant sales statistics for Final Fantasy, as well as total revenue and anything else we can find that might be interesting.
+The Final Fantasy series is massive and has been a huge influence on the gaming industry and pop culture in general, so this first section is going to take a look at some of the most relevant statistics like Final Fantasy sales, as well as total revenue and anything else we can find that might be interesting.

-The Final Fantasy series has sold 173.2 million units across all of its games.
+Final Fantasy sales have reached 180 million units across all its games.